 The theme in Grade 3 is Art from Many Cultures.
 The children are exposed to examples of art created in different times and places.
 They develop appreciation of the artistic contributions of various ethnic groups in our culture.
 They begin to understand that much can be learned about people through their art.
 The children grow in their understanding that art is a universal form of expression found in every culture.

-Grade 3 language arts is an integrated program.
-Students learn to look at words as two or more syllabic or meaning units.
+In Grade 3, students learn to look at words as two or more syllabic or meaning units.
 Spelling and vocabulary study are integrated, and students develop study and test taking strategies for vocabulary tests.
-Students learn new parts of speech in grammar and memorize 23 prepositions.
 During Guided Reading, students work at their individual reading levels in small groups and practice literacy skills independently at centers.
-As authors, students practice writing personal narratives and fairy tales as well as learn informational and persuasive writing.
+As authors, students practice writing personal narratives, fairy tales, research reports, and paragraph writing, as well as learn informational and persuasive writing skills.
 The children build on the manuscript letter formation skills to learn cursive handwriting using the Handwriting Without Tears program.

 In music, students build on the foundation started in earlier years, adding the study of notes on the staff.
 Students have opportunities to improvise on Orff instruments as well as to play more complex accompaniments.
 More complex movement and body percussion are added to the lessons.
 A highlight of the year is the introduction of the recorder as an instrument.